** Bondmason review updated June 2nd 2017 **

 Can Take Time For Deposit Money To Be Fully Invested

 Since peer to peer lender demand tends to outweigh loan supply, it can take several days or weeks for your money to start earning interest.
 This goes for reinvestment of interest payments also.
+This issue is also know as cash drag (see below).
 Bondmason is trying to address this issue by working with additional loan companies to expand loan purchases.

 Cash Drag Hurts Your Returns

 Cash drag refers to money sitting idly in your account uninvested.
 Bondmason’s unique investing model makes cash drag inevitable as there is probably no way for them to have 100% of every lenders account fully invested.
-Presently you expect in the region of 10% of your funds to be uninvested.
+I expected of 10% of my funds to be uninvested although some people have claimed their cash drag to be as high as 40%.

 Bondmason aims to reduce this number in future.